Finding the Best Places to Retire Since 2006!

 Retire in Post Falls, Idaho?

-Overview: Nestled in Idaho's rugged, very scenic Panhandle, pleasant Post Falls stretches between two metropolitan areas - Coeur D'Alene, Idaho and Spokane, Washington.
+Nestled in Idaho's rugged, pretty Panhandle, scenic Post Falls stretches between two metropolitan areas - Coeur D'Alene, Idaho and Spokane, Washington.
 Both I-90 and the Spokane River run through town.

 Tidy new subdivisions with wide streets are peppered with newly planted deciduous trees, pine trees, ranch ramblers and raised ranch ramblers.
 Many riverfront homes have a boat slip.
 Residents enjoy several annual festivals, movies in the park, an arboretum and more.
 Falls Park has dramatic views of the hydroelectric dam and gorge, and Corbin Park has fishing, kayaking and rafting access.
 Rock climbing, hiking and swimming are popular pastimes at Q'emlin Park.
 Cooking classes are available at the Jacklin Arts and Cultural Center, which also hosts local and international musical performances and author lectures.
 The Greyhound Events Center supports off-track betting and bingo.